 Come with us on this e-walk back in time and learn about the processes responsible for building and shaping our park.
-Each 'stop' along our ewalk tells an important part of earth history while illustrating how “simple” rocks relate to and play a crucial part in our world.
+Each 'virtual stop' along our e-walk tells an important part of Earth's history while illustrating how simple rocks relate to and play a crucial part in our world.

 If you were standing on top of these rocks, you can see the glittery “sparkles” of the mineral called mica, which is indicative of metamorphic rocks.
 You could also see large cracks or fractures throughout this rock exposure.
 With seasonal temperature changes; the fractures deepen and widen the cracks causing large blocks of rock to dislodge.